jbqueru/stepback/README.md

 _Don't even think about it.
 Seriously.
 I'm not kidding.
-If you are even considering using this code or any similar code for any critical project, you should be immediately fired for cause.
+If you are even considering using this code or any similar code for any critical project, you should expect to get fired.
 I cannot understate how grossly inappropriate this code is for anything that might actually matter._